 I am responsible for SafetyLit (short for safety literature).
 We were an ORCID launch partner.

-Bachground: Although many journal publishers not accept or require an ORCID for each author with each manuscript submission, and these are often printed with the author affiliation; these ORCID IDs are not always available among the metadata for download.
-This is because personal bibliographic managemenrt software (EndNote, Mandeley, Zotero, etc.) do not capture ORCID IDs.
+Background: Although many journal publishers not accept or require an ORCID iD for each author with each manuscript submission, and these are often printed with the author affiliation; these ORCID iDs are not always available among the metadata for download.
+This is because personal bibliographic management software (EndNote, Mandeley, Zotero, etc.) do not capture ORCID iDs.

 My need: Is there a system available to enter a publication's DOI (say in CrossRef) and obtain each author's ORCID iD?
 This would be a boon to author name disambiguation within the SafetyLit database.